Zhaozixiang1228/VF-Bench/README.md

   which can match the results in Table 5 in our supplementary material.

 ### ⚙️ Inference settings
-- Command-line arguments override the default YAML configurations in the `config` directory.
+- Runtime command-line arguments such as `--base_data_dir`, `--batch_size`, and `--device` override the script defaults.
+Dataset and model defaults are defined by the YAML files in the `config` directory.
 - If you want to modify the train/test split, please edit the corresponding `data_split/<task>/<dataset>/split.json` file, for example:
   ```
   data_split/MEF/YouTube-HDR/split.json